-Each year, the GLP recruits a talented and dedicated cadre of Project Mentors—adult professionals who volunteer individually or in pairs to advise a small group of GLP Scholars as they develop their Innovation Project.
+Each year, the GLP recruits a talented and dedicated cadre of Project Mentors—adult professionals and undergraduate students who volunteer individually or in pairs to advise a small group of GLP Scholars as they develop their Innovation Project.
 We welcome young, mid-career, and seasoned professionals alike.

 What are Community Innovation Projects?

 Community Innovation Projects are student-driven projects that allow Scholars to address a real-world issue in their community that they are passionate about.
 This unique experience empowers our Scholars to become agents of change and develop as leaders.
 Past Innovation Project topics include reducing the high school dropout rate, raising awareness of cyber bullying, and increasing access to the STEM fields for racial/ethnic minorities and women.

 Summaries of and video presentations about Innovation Projects, formerly referred to as Leadership Grant Projects, completed in 2013-14 are online here.

 What are the Project Mentor expectations?

 - Mentor and advise a team of 6-8 Scholars as they identify objectives, create a budget and project plan, find outside resources, and implement solutions

 - Lead Project Mentors commit an average of 10 hours per month (July 2015-June 2016)

 - Assistant Project Mentors commit an average of 5 hours per month